chaos-polymtl/lethe/doc/source/parameters/cfd/constrain_solid_domain.rst

 This subsection is used to define temperature-dependant solid domains within a defined fluid.
 Homogenous constraints are applied on velocity and pressure degrees of freedom of cells found within the prescribed temperature range to mimic a solid-like substance.

-The subsection with default parameters go as follows:
+The subsection with default parameters goes as follows:

 .. code-block:: text